Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 ----

 # Part B - Take-Home Lab [50% marks]
-For every task, you must provide screenshots showing:
+Complete the following tasks independently after the scheduled lab using VS Code.

-- The source code in VS Code.
+For each task:
-- The program output.
+- take screenshots showing both your code and program output.
-- The VS Code terminal displaying your Seneca username.
+- Insert the screenshots into your submission document under the appropriate task heading

 Failure to include your username in the terminal screenshot may result in a grade of zero for that task.
 Once you complete all the tasks, push your work to GitHub.